 While Madame Roland may have been thinking of liberty, on the platform that held the guillotine, to the executioner it was business as usual.
 He let the guillotine blade drop, and as her head fell, an official checked her name off his list.
 Sometimes the severed head left with the person’s body and went directly to the cemetery.
 Other times, if the person was well-known, the head was given to Madame Tussaud and taken to the studio where “the tortured features of the dead were recomposed, the lips were closed, the eyes shut, the horror-struck expression common to all decapitated head was smoothed away.”

-When word came that Madame Roand had been executed, Jean-Marie was still hiding in Rouen.
+When word came that Madame Roland had been executed, Jean-Marie Roland was still hiding in Rouen.
 He was undone by the news, and, on 15 November, he bid the spinster sisters farewell and left Rouen.
 The following morning, he was found leaning comfortably against a tree.
-His discoverer at first thought he was asleep, but then he noticed a cane-sword through his heart and the following words pinned to Jean-Marie’s chest:
+His discoverer at first thought he was asleep, but then he noticed a cane-sword through his heart as he had committed suicide after pinning the following words to his chest:

 “Whoever thou art that findest me lying here, respect my remains.
 They are those of a man who devoted his life to being useful, and who has died as he lived, virtuous and honest … Not fear, but indignation, made me quit my retreat on learning that my wife had been murdered.
 I did not choose to remain longer in a land polluted with crimes.”